 Is there any way to contact my child while at camp?

-Although Lake Greeley Camp is a "technology-impaired" camp, there are still many ways to contact your children without the use of a cell phone.
+Although Lake Greeley Camp is a screen free environment, there are still many ways to contact your children without the use of a cell phone.

 One method we have set up is phone calls through our call schedule.
 We have found that when campers are given time to integrate into the camp schedule with their bunkmates and activities, they have the greatest success in fully enjoying the camp experience and becoming a part of the camp culture.
 That is why we wait several days after the campers have arrived to begin phone calls home.
 Phone calls are scheduled through our office and are done at night starting at 6:30 P.M. going to 8:00 P.M. in 10 minute increments (that means 6:30 to 6:40, 6:40 to 6:50, and so on).
 You can call our office at any time to set up a phone call, and the earlier you call the more likely you'll get the date and time you want.